ravivats/go-api-example/README.md

 - **Status:** `200 OK`
 - **Body:** Empty

-After these API calls, account ID 101 should have the amount 1550.70 in it and account ID 102 should have the amount 750.25 in it.
+After these API calls, account ID 1001 should have the amount 1550.70 in it and account ID 1002 should have the amount 750.25 in it. (which is the correct happy path behavior)

 ---